-IMPORTANT: Whichever method you choose, any proxy form or other instrument appointing a proxy, including voting instruction forms for ShareCare members, must be received by the Company's registrar no later than 11:00am London time on 28 April 2017 (or 6:00pm Hong Kong time on 28 April 2017) to be valid.
+IMPORTANT: Whichever method you choose, any proxy form or other instrument appointing a proxy must be received by the Company's branch registrar no later than 6.00pm Hong Kong time on 4 May 2018 to be valid.

-Appointing a proxy electronically via the CREST electronic proxy appointment service, or the return of a completed proxy form will not prevent a shareholder attending the AGM and voting in person if s/he wishes to do so.
+Appointing a proxy electronically or the return of a completed proxy form will not prevent a shareholder attending the AGM and voting in person if s/he wishes to do so.